hendersontrent/QuasiGLM.jl/README.md

 1. quasipoisson
 2. quasibinomial

-While not explicit probability distributions, these models are useful in a variety of contexts as they enable the modelling of overdispersion in the data.
+While neither defines an explicit probability distribution, these models are useful in a variety of contexts as they enable the modelling of overdispersion in data.
 If the data is indeed overdispersed, the estimated dispersion parameter will be >1.
-Failure to estimate this dispersion may lead to inaccurate statistical inference.
+Failure to estimate and adjust for this dispersion may lead to inaccurate statistical inference.

 `QuasiGLM.jl` provides a simple interface for adjusting existing Poisson and Binomial `GLM.jl` models to enable better statistical inference through adjustments to standard errors which flows through to updated test statistics, *p*-values, and confidence intervals.